5 examples of AI in the contact center

 BI tools are all about helping you better understand trends and derive insights from data in order to make strategic and tactical business decisions.
 Here’s a rundown of a few popular business intelligence tools companies leverage to derive insights.

 If you’re not tech-savvy, the Sisense BI tool could be a great option.
 It is incredibly user friendly and allows everyone within an organization to manage, analyze and visualize complex datasets without involving the IT department.
 This tool lets you gather data from various sources, including Google Analytics and AdWords.
-Since this tool uses in-chip technology, data processing is faster compared to other BI tools.
+Since this tool uses in-chip technology, online analytical processing is faster compared to other BI tools.

-SAP Business Intelligence provides an array of advanced analytics solutions including machine learning, BI predictive analytics, and planning and analysis.
+SAP Business Intelligence provides an array of advanced business analytics solutions including machine learning, BI predictive analytics, and planning and analysis.
 This enterprise-level applications for client/server systems offers data visualization and analytics applications, reporting and analysis, mobile analytics and office integration.
 SAP is a robust solution intended for all roles (management, end uses and IT) and offers a ton of functionalities in a single platform.

 Select BI Tools That Align with Your Business Needs

-It is essential that you understand all the needs of a business in order to properly implement a BI system.
+It is essential that you understand all the needs of a business in order to properly implement a business intelligence system.
 This understanding has two perspectives – both IT departments and end users have critical needs, and they are often different.
 To gain a critical understanding of business intelligence requirements, the organization should analyze the different needs of all its constituents.

 “In the past, IT professionals had been the primary users of BI applications.
 However, BI tools have evolved to be more intuitive and user-friendly, enabling a large number of users across a variety of organizational domains to tap the tools,” says Mary K. Pratt in an article on CIO.com.